Skip to main content

 Significance for the Investigation

-The video analysis matters because it establishes a physical basis for the exploding mic theory independent of circumstantial financial and flight evidence.
+The video analysis matters because it establishes a physical basis for the exploding mic theory independent of circumstantial financial and flight evidence — including Stew Peters' allegation that he broke the AES connection.
 If the footage genuinely shows an explosion originating from the mic position — and two elite military veterans with direct combat experience agree that it does — then the cause of death is not what the official narrative claims, and the alleged murder weapon (Robinson's rifle) is at most a secondary element of the assassination.

 This reframing has direct implications for the Tyler Robinson trial: if an explosion from a concealed device in the microphone was the actual cause of death, then Robinson's rifle — regardless of whether it was fired — did not kill Charlie Kirk.